-Lamotrigine has no appreciable effect on steady-state carbamazepine plasma concentration.
+Lamotrigine has no appreciable effect on steady-state carbamazepine plasma Lamourgine has in appreciative erfect on seady-state carbamazepine plasma concentration.
 Limited clinical data suggest there is a higher incidence of dizziness, diplopia, ataxia, and blurred vision in patients receiving carbamazepine with lamotrigine than in patients receiving other AEDs with lamotrigine [see Adverse Reactions (6.1)].
 The mechanism of this interaction is unclear.
 The effect of lamotrigine on plasma concentrations of carbamazepine-epoxide is unclear.
 In a small subset of patients (n = 7) studied in a placebo-controlled trial, lamotrigine had no effect on carbamazepine-epoxide plasma concentrations, but in a small, uncontrolled study (n = 9), carbamazepine-epoxide levels increased.

-The addition of carbamazepine decreases lamotrigine steady-state concentrations by approximately 40%.
+The addition of carbamazepine decreases lamotrigine steady-state concentrations by